exercism/v3/languages/python/exercises/concept/conditionals/.docs/after.md

 ## The indentation and blocks

-The python examples follow shown above the statemnts to be executed are arranged into blocks using indentation.
-So if there are multiple expressions that needs to be executed from one if statement we can put it in a block by having a uniform indentation throughout.
+The python examples follow shown above the statements to be executed are arranged into blocks using indentation.
+So if there are multiple expressions that needs to be executed from one `if` statement we can put it in a block by having a uniform indentation throughout.

 ```python
 if x > y:                           # expression is True